Image source: https://wallpapers.com/picture/beauty-and-the-beast-pictures-71xwm97a0txnezdv/download.

-Beauty and the Beast has more complex and well-written characters than earlier Disney films.
-The Beast's desire to be loved and Belle's desire for adventure are both relatable even though I see this as more Belle's story.
-The Beast stays in his castle until he learns to love others despite their appearances.
-Belle, in contrast, makes choices that help break the Beast's spell.
+Beauty and the Beast is among the first Disney films with complex/well-written characters.
+The Beast's desire to be loved and Belle's desire for adventure are both relatable.
+The Beast (Robby Benson) stays in his castle until he learns to love others despite their appearances.
+Belle (Paige O'Hara) gives up her dreams only to find them in the castle, freeing her from dependence on her father winning first prize.

 Belle is distinct from other Disney princesses.
 Like Snow White, Cinderella and Aurora; she is conventionally feminine (quiet, sweet, and patient).
 Unlike earlier princesses, though, Belle is an active protagonist.
-She speaks up for herself, her father Maurice, and the Beast when facing bigotry.
+She speaks up for herself, her father Maurice (Rex Everhart), and the Beast when facing bigotry.
 Belle also saves Maurice and the Beast with her love multiple times.

 As for the Beast, he fears nobody will ever love him because of his transformation.
 Hence, he initially throws Maurice into prison.
 When Belle takes his place, the Beast sees her as his last hope and feels guilty every time he attacks her.
 Once the Beast saves Belle from the wolves, their relationship improves.

-Gaston is also one of my favorite Disney villains.
+Gaston (Richard White) is also one of my favorite Disney villains.
 He's a handsome and muscular man on the outside.
-Yet, he mistreats outcasts; Gaston tries to force Belle into marrying him, he attempts to send Maurice to an asylum, and finally, he leads the townsfolk to kill the Beast even after he changed.
-A lot of Disney villains have ugly facial characteristics, which can teach kids to associate ugliness with evil.
+Yet, he mistreats outcasts; Gaston tries to force Belle into marrying him and attempts to send Maurice to an asylum.
+A lot of Disney's villains have ugly facial characteristics, which teaches kids to associate ugliness with evil.
 However, Gaston sends the opposite message.
 Besides, while the Beast changes for the better, Gaston changes for the worse.

 The story is another strength in the movie.
 It is to-the-point with no unnecessary scenes.
-The primary message is to look beyond appearances, but Beauty and the Beast teaches us so much more than that.
+The primary message is to look beyond appearances, but Beauty and the Beast teaches us so much more.
 On a deeper lever, it teaches us to speak up for outcasts and resist the sinful ways of the world as Belle does.
-The story also teaches selflessness.
-As a Christian, I appreciate these themes.
+The story also teaches the Christlike characteristic of selflessness.

 As I described above, the movie celebrates femininity.
 Society typically sees feminine traits such as kindness and patience as weak.
 Yet, Belle's femininity is a strength since she uses it to help others.
 Plus, the Beast adopts some of Belle's feminine traits to break the curse.